 To help you apply for a PAN card easily, the Tax Information Network allows you to locate your centre on its website.
 Click here, enter your state or union territory and location to find the centre closest to you.

-- Log on to www.onlineservices.nsdl.com and fill in the requisite details such as your name, phone number and email ID.
+- Log on into the portal and fill in the requisite details such as your name, phone number and email ID

 These are the documents that you must submit when applying for a PAN card.

-To see the full list of documents that you can submit for each category, click here.
+To see the complete list of documents that you can submit for each category, click here.